 Some toys are classics for a reason, and right now, Baby is at just the right age to be totally delighted by the chance to send a block tower of your construction flying all over the room.
 They type of block doesn’t really matter for this activity, although there are a wide range of options, from soft, light blocks that are designed to be particularly safe for young children, hardy wooden blocks that will stand the test of time, and textured ones that can double as something for Baby to gnaw on during teething.

 What matters is that they stack easily – today it may be you stacking blocks so she can learn about gravity and cause and effect as she demolishes your tower, but before long, she will be developing her coordination by building her own creations.

 Cloth books or textured board books

-Baby may not be much of a bookworm yet, but give him a fun, interactive enough cloth book or board book, one that’s written in the language he likes best right now – new and interesting textures and high-pitched noises – and even the least enthusiastic little reader can be won over.
+Baby may not be much of a bookworm yet, but give her a fun, interactive enough cloth book or board book, one that’s written in the language she likes best right now – new and interesting textures and high-pitched noises – and even the least enthusiastic little reader can be won over.
 This is important, because it helps Baby start to build positive associations with reading, which is a great first step towards a lifetime of enjoying books.

 It’s not just early training for Baby’s future soccer career – teaching her to pass a ball back and forth with you helps her lay the mental groundwork for the back and forth of conversation, and for cooperating and playing with classmates a few years down the road, not to mention the small motor development.